Scheduling is the act of assigning or designating people for a fixed time in a schedule.

 It is a fundamental function that involves simple problems — usually lots of them.
 Too often employee scheduling is all about putting out fires, and never having time to be proactive.
 Without the right tools, low-cost employee scheduling is almost impossible to achieve, even for the smallest companies.

-With an average of 70% of a company’s costs relating to the workforce in one way or another, managers come to realize that scheduling needs to be seen as more than simply a cost: it is the most critical investment area of all.
+An average of 70% of a company’s costs relate to the workforce in one way or another.
+Managers have come to realize that scheduling should be seen as more than simply a cost: it is the most critical investment area of all.